theDavidCoen/Q-A-about-Bitcoin/CONTRIBUTING.md

 ```
 [[intro_to_ln]]
-== Introduction to the Lightning Network
+## Introduction to the Lightning Network ##

 This is the intro paragraph.

 [[htlcs_explained]]
-=== All about Hash Time-Locked Contracts (HTLCs)
+** All about Hash Time-Locked Contracts (HTLCs) **

 As we saw in <<intro_to_ln>>, the intro paragraph is superb!

 ```

-## Line endings

-All submission should use Unix-like line endings: LF (not CR, not CR/LF).
-All the postprocessing is done on Unix-like systems.
-Incorrect line endings, or changes to line endings cause confusion for the diff tools and make the whole file look like it has changed.

-If you are unsure or your OS makes things difficult, consider using a developer's text editor such as Atom.

 ## Thanks

-We are very grateful for the support of the entire Lightning Network community.
-With your help, this will be a great book that can help thousands of developers get started and eventually "master" LN.
+With your help, this will be a great second edition that can help thousands of users get started and eventually embrace the Bitcoin revolution.
 Thank you!